Infrastructure, not a marketplace template.

 Not sure where your exchange fits?

+Most exchanges don’t start as clean categories.
+Discovery, coordination, and commerce often exist informally long before structure is introduced.
 The Exchange Clarity Tool helps you understand how exchange already works in your network — or what you’re intentionally designing toward — before choosing configuration or capabilities.

 One Exchange, many ways to serve the same audience